funkhaus/wordpress-theme-boilerplate/README.md

     add_action('wp_enqueue_scripts', 'custom_scripts', 10);
 ```

+Be sure to set version numbers and dependencies.
+Each `wp_register_script` and `wp_enqueue_script` should be on a new line.
+We do this so it is easy to turn off scripts for debugging.
+Unless it is a major web project (like Vimeo or Goggle Maps) avoid using 3rd party CDNs.

+Be sure to check what scripts ship by default with WordPress (Masonry and jQuery are good examples).

-If you need to multple style sheets, you can register and enqueue them in a simalar way:
+If you need to call multple style sheets, you can register and enqueue them in a simalar way:

 ```php